- Explore the incredible national parks and game reserves

 - Kafue National Park

-Known locally as Mosi-oa-Tunya, meaning ‘the Smoke that Thunders’, Victoria Falls is a spectacular sight of jaw-dropping beauty on the Zambezi River.
+Mosi-oa-Tunya, 'the Smoke Which Thunders', known worldwide as Victoria Falls, is an epically spectacular sight of jaw-dropping beauty on the Zambezi River.

 Paddle along the calm stretches of the Zambezi spotting hippo whilst keeping an eye out for the many species of birdlife, such as the African fish eagle.